 This is about the multimeter and its types-

-The multimeter is widely used in every measurement techniques.
-With the help of multimeter, we can measure various quantities such as resistance, AC & DC voltage, current, capacitance, etc. A multimeter is a voltmeter, ammeter, and millimeter combined together.
+The multimeter is widely used in every measurement technique.
+With the help of a multimeter, we can measure various quantities such as resistance, AC & DC voltage, current, capacitance, etc. A multimeter is a voltmeter, ammeter, and millimeter combined together.
 There, it is also known as VOM (Volt-Ohm Millimeter).
 A multimeter may likewise have different capacities, for example, diode testing, coherence test, transistor test, TTL rationale test, and recurrence test.
 There are two types of multimeter

 Multimeter and its Types

 - Digital multimeter

 Analog multimeter has an analog display.
 This multimeter is work on the principle of Permanent Magnet Moving Coil (PMMC).
 PMMC has a deflecting pointer or needle which indicates the value of measured quantity on the printed scale, two permanent magnets that produce a strong magnetic field one soft iron core which moves between the permanent magnets.
 The pointer is mechanically connected with this moving core, so when the core will move the pointer will also move.